Discrete Choice and Random Utility Models#

 az.plot_dist_comparison(idata_m4, var_names=["beta_price"]);

-We have explicitly set a negative prior on price and recovered a parameter specification more in line with the basic theory of rational choice.
+We have recovered a strongly negative estimate on the price effect in line with the basic theory of rational choice.
 The effect of price should have a negative impact on utility.
 The flexibility of priors here is key for incorporating theoretical knowledge about the process involved in choice.
 Priors are important for building a better picture of the decision making process and we’d be foolish to ignore their value in this setting.

 fig, axs = plt.subplots(1, 2, figsize=(20, 10))